Laser Spectroscopy for the Study of Exotic Nuclei: Conclusion

 In recent years, significant progress has been made in the development of laser spectroscopy techniques, enabling the study of exotic nuclei at the extremes of existence.
 Combined improvements in sensitivity and resolution have motivated the development of theoretical models of atomic and nuclear structure.
 These achievements have expanded our knowledge of weakly bound nuclei towards the \textit{terra incoginta} of the nuclear chart and deepened our understanding of complex nuclear phenomena and the forces which drive them.
 The main purpose of this article was to introduce the versatile range of laser spectroscopy methods emphasizing recent technological breakthroughs in addition to their application in studying exotic nuclei.

 Some of the technical achievements that were recently realized include: the first on-line application of laser ionization spectroscopy in a supersonic gas jet~\cite{Ac-moment2017,Ac-radii2019}, the combination of in-source spectroscopy with sensitive ion traps~\cite{Hg-radii2018,Ag-radii2021}, the first study of isotopes of nobelium ($Z=102$), the heaviest element investigated by laser techniques to date~\cite{No-atom2016,No-radii2018}, improvements of sensitivity in collinear laser spectroscopy~\cite{K-radii2015,ROC-COLLAPS,Ca-radii2019}, and simultaneously achieving a high resolution and high sensitivity with the CRIS technique~\cite{Cu-radii2020,K-radii2021}.
-These developments continuously yield new results and allow us to take strides towards the limits of existence.
+These developments continuously yield new results and allow us to further advance our understanding of nuclear structure.

-Some noteworthy highlights in the study of atomic nuclei in different mass regions of the nuclear chart include: the measurement of nuclear charge radii in the calcium region ~\cite{Ca-radii2016,K-radii2021,Ca-radii2019}, the identification and measurement of a long-lived intruder isomer~\cite{Zn-radii2016} and a rich series of nuclear properties in isotopes around $^{78}$Ni~\cite{Cu-radii2020,Cu-moment2017,Ni-radii2021}, extensive studies of the nuclear properties around the doubly magic nuclei $^{100,132}$Sn~\cite{Cd-radii2018,Sn-radii2020,Ag-radii2021,In-moment2022,Pd-radii2022}, a microscopic interpretation of underlying mechanism responsible for the famous shape staggering in mercury~\cite{Hg-radii2018}, and the extension of experiments to measure the nuclear properties of actinide isotopes up to nobelium~\cite{No-atom2016}.
+Some noteworthy highlights in the study of atomic nuclei in different mass regions of the nuclear chart include: the measurement of nuclear charge radii in the calcium region ~\cite{Ca-radii2016,K-radii2021,Ca-radii2019}, the identification and measurement of a long-lived intruder isomer~\cite{Zn-radii2016} and a rich series of nuclear properties in isotopes around $^{78}$Ni~\cite{Cu-radii2020,Cu-moment2017,Ni-radii2022}, extensive studies of the nuclear properties around the doubly magic nuclei $^{100,132}$Sn~\cite{Cd-radii2018,Sn-radii2020,Ag-radii2021,In-moment2022,Pd-radii2022}, a microscopic interpretation of underlying mechanism responsible for the famous shape staggering in mercury~\cite{Hg-radii2018}, and the extension of experiments to measure the nuclear properties of actinide isotopes up to nobelium~\cite{No-atom2016}.
 These experimental findings have in turn stimulated significant progress in improving nuclear interactions and the many-body methods that employ them, in order to better understand the properties of exotic nuclei~\cite{Cu-radii2020,Sn-radii2019}.
 The first laser spectroscopy experiment that was able to measure the structure of molecules containing short-lived isotopes~\cite{Gar20,Udre21}, has paved the way for additional opportunities in using these systems in nuclear physics, fundamental symmetries and astrophysics studies.